MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

    - **Prediction name:** Name of the prediction provided when creating it.
    - **Prediction type:** Type of model used for the prediction
    - **Output entity:** Name of the entity to store the output of the prediction.
 You can find an entity with this name on **Data** > **Entities**.
+        - Note: In the output entity, "ChurnScore" is the predicted probability of churn and “IsChurn” is a binary label based on the “ChurnScore” with 0.5 threshold.
+The threshold might be too high or too low and not applicable to your actual use scenario.
+You can go to “Segments” to create a new high risk segment based on custom threshold.
+        - Note: Customers in the customers entity are not necessarily active customers.
+Some of them may haven’t had any activities for a long time and are considered as churned already (based on the value of “churn definition”).
+It’s not very meaningful and useful to predict churn risk for customers who already churned (not your population of interest).
    - **Predicted field:** This field is populated only for some types of predictions, and isn't used in churn prediction.
    - **Status:** Status of the prediction run.
         - **Queued:** Prediction is waiting for other processes to run.